What Is The Home Appraiser Appraising?

 Some of the things that will be important to an appraiser are significant structural or mechanical additions like a new kitchen or bath.
 If you have upgraded the heating system, replaced the roof, or installed new siding, these things are worth noting as they will impact the home value.

-Clean The Home Up Before The House Appraisal
+Clean The Home Up Before The Appraisal

 Years ago, when I got into the real estate business, I neglected to tell a seller the importance of having a clean and tidy home.
-When the appraiser and I arrived at the house, there were dishes in the sink, food on the counter, clothes on the floor, and beds unmade.
+When the appraiser and I arrived at the house, dishes were in the sink, food on the counter, clothes on the floor, and beds unmade.

 When they are back at their office creating the appraisal, the last thing you want them thinking about is your mess.

-You do not have to be a gardener or landscape professional to clean up the yard, cut the grass, trim the hedges, and throw down a layer of mulch in the flowerbeds.
+You do not have to be a gardener or landscape professional to clean up the yard, cut the grass, trim the hedges, and throw a layer of mulch in the flowerbeds.

 The appraiser is going to be taking mental notes of everything.
 You don’t want your yard to look like Sanford and Son!
 Making an effort for your yard to look great will pay dividends.

-Repair What You Can to Help The Appraisal
+Repair What You Can

 Be Helpful to The Home Appraiser

-A good real estate agent should be there to represent your best interests in the sale!
+An excellent real estate agent should be there to represent your best interests in the sale!
 One of the things a Realtor can do that helps a real estate appraiser is to have comparable properties on hand.

 Your real estate agent can bring the listing sheets to the appraisal and hand them to the appraiser.

-A house appraisal is a big hurdle you need to clear, so it only makes sense you will give this step in the home selling process the needed attention it deserves.
+A house appraisal is a big hurdle you need to clear, so it only makes sense you will give this step in the home selling process the attention it deserves.

 Knowing how the home appraiser determines your property’s value goes a long way in ensuring there will be no issues with the house appraising properly.